 Fibber McGee is good.
 Molly is a darling.
 The little girl that appears on the program is Molly "I betcha."
-She is a scream; but I can not understand with all the wonderful music in the world why they can not have a better theme introduction to announce them instead of one sounding like a tin pan serenade.-Mrs. L. B. Mayes, Crystal, Michigan.
+She is a scream; but I can not understand with all the wooderful main in stand with all the wonderful music in the world why they can not have a better theme introduction to announce them instead of one sounding like a tin pan serenade.-Mrs. L. B. Mayes, Crystal, Michigan.